malahx/QuickMods/QuickGoTo/README.md

 	Added support for the ClickThroughBlocker
 	Removed GotoVAB and GoToSPH when in the Editor Removed the CoRoutine, was causing hard crashes
+	Fixed issue where buttons were extending outside the screen, making them inaccessable (in flight scene)

 v1.33 - 2017.05.31
 * New: Added support of the stock localisation,